vignonpa/image_tiling/README.md

 # Image Tiler

-A Python script to split large images into smaller tiles with optional filtering of small or mostly black tiles.
+A Python script to split large images into smaller tiles/snips with optional filtering of small or mostly black tiles.

 ## Features